Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden.rst

 #.
 LAN
     #.
 First, be sure to :ref:`Setup LAN <lan-mac>` natively.

     #.
 For LAN access, follow the LAN setup in the instructions below.
-After completing setup, simply open Bitwarden and add your LAN address in the 'Settings' and login.
+After completing setup, simply open Bitwarden and add your Vaultwarden LAN address in the 'Settings' and login.

 #.
 Tor
     #.
 First, be sure to :ref:`Setup Tor <tor-mac>` natively.